Kostisef/cuda-matrix-multiplication/README.md

 # cuda-matrix-multiplication
-A CUDA approach for computing the multiplication of a transposed matrix with the initial one, AT⋅A using the cuBLAS library.
+A CUDA approach for computing the multiplication of a transposed matrix with the initial one.

-This repository contains three different implementations for computing the AT⋅A using the cuBLAS library.
+This repository contains three different implementations for computing the <span>A<sup>T</sup>&sdot;A</span> using the cuBLAS library.
+* cuBLASDgemm implementation
+* Simple implementation
+* Simple implementation with shared memory